Deformation theory of G_2 conifolds: Analysis on G2 conifolds

-In this section we discuss a gauge-fixing condition on moduli spaces of $\G$~conifolds and some related results.
+In this section we discuss a gauge-fixing condition on moduli spaces of $\G$~conifolds.
 At first our discussion is quite general, to motivate the definition of the gauge-fixing condition that we choose.

 Let $(M, \ph)$ be a $\G$~manifold, which is \emph{not} necessarily compact.
 Let $\mathcal T$ be the space of all torsion-free $\G$~structures on $M$.
 Then the space $\mathcal D$ of diffeomorphisms of $M$ acts on $\mathcal T$ by pullback.
 If $F \in \mathcal D$, then